KazumaSATO/nanao/README.md

 # nanao

 ## About
-Japanese text similarity calculator based on tf-idf
+A Japanese text similarity calculator based on tf-idf

 ## Usage